marcanpilami/jChronix/chronix-doc/src/site/sphinx/plandev/funcperiod.rst

 Behind the scenes...
 ====================

-Every State associated to a calendar keeps what is caled a Calendar Pointer, an element that keeps track (for each Place the State runs on) of the latest occurrence used on a calendar.
+Every State associated to a calendar keeps what is called a Calendar Pointer, an element that keeps track (for each Place the State runs on) of the latest occurrence used on a calendar.
 After each successful run, the pointer is updated to the next occurrence in the calendar.